becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 ## 6.2 Configure Redis Traffic

-You need to configre your existing backend infratructure to forward redis traffic to your component pack cluster.
+You need to configure your existing backend infratructure to forward redis traffic to your component pack cluster.
 The global-ingress-controller is already configured to accept and forward this traffic.

 Follow the instructions to [Manually configuring Redis traffic to Orient Me](https://help.hcltechsw.com/connections/v65/admin/install/cp_config_om_redis_enable.html).